agama-project/agama/service/README.md

 gem install --no-doc --no-format-executable <path to gem>
 ```

-If change modifies also dbus parts, then restart related dbus services.
+If the changes modify the D-Bus part, then restart related D-Bus services.